About me

 Historicizing cultural encounters

-My interest lies in understanding what those exchanges have meant for people when they took place – especially in the field of religion – and how they have shaped the societies we know.
-In simpler terms, I like to think about what cultures and people do when they encounter, and how groups make sense of those experiences in historical terms (local historiography).
+My general interest lies in understanding what cultural encounters mean for people when they took place – especially in the past – and how they have shaped the societies we know.
+In simpler terms, I like to think about what cultures and people do when they meet, and how groups make sense of those experiences in historical terms (local historiography).

 Those questions – what happens when cultures, people, and languages meet, and what relation people built to the past – guide my teaching and research at the University of Hamburg (Asien-Afrika-Institut), where I am an associate professor at the Department of Languages and Cultures of Southeast Asia.
-The same interest has brought me to the Center for the Study of Manuscript Cultures (CSMC), where I am the principal investigator of a research project on the evolution of land rights and ownership in British Malaya and Dutch East Indies, in the second half of the 19th century when Chinese, Arabs and European came to settle in great number.
+The same interest has brought me to the Center for the Study of Manuscript Cultures (CSMC), where I am completing a book-long project on the evolution of land rights and ownership in British Malaya and Dutch East Indies, in the second half of the 19th century when Chinese, Arabs and European came to settle in great number.

 I have conducted fieldwork in The Philippines (Lanao, Cotabato, Zamboanga, Pantugan, Jolo, Tawi-Tawi), Indonesia (Aceh, Kerinci, Jakarta), and Malaysia (Sabah); and archival research in The Netherlands (former KITLV library), Spain (AGI, Sevilla)the UK (The British Library, the National Archives, the Royal Asiatic Society), Germany (Staatsbibliothek Berlin), the Philippines (National Archives, University Santo Tomas, Ateneo de Manila, the Archives of the Recolletos), Malaysia (Kedah, Johor, KL), Singapore, and Indonesia (ANRI, Jakarta).
 I look forward to returning to many of those places and some new ones as soon as time allows.